irworkshop/accountability_datacleaning/R_campfin/wy/expends/wy_expends_diary.md

 valid_city <- unique(c(wy_city,zipcode$city))
 ```

 Cleaning city values is the most complicated.
-This process involves four
+This process involves four steps:
-steps:

-1. Prepare raw city values by removing invalid data and reducing
+1. Prepare raw city values by removing invalid data and reducing inconsistencies
-    inconsistencies
-2. Match prepared city values with the *actual* city name of that
+2. Match prepared city values with the *actual* city name of that record's ZIP code
-    record’s ZIP code
-3.  swap prepared city values with the ZIP code match *if* only 1 edit
+3.  swap prepared city values with the ZIP code match *if* only 1 edit is needed
-    is needed
-4. Refine swapped city values with key collision and n-gram
+4. Refine swapped city values with key collision and n-gram fingerprints
-    fingerprints

 #### Prep

-Find the cities before a comma first, if not, find the non-numeric
+Find the cities before a comma first, if not, find the non-numeric string.
-string.

 ``` r
 wy <- wy %>%